I have hair, which I sometimes get cut. And this week, that meant talking about football.

 That’s because I’ve ludicrously ended up in the work Fantasy Football league (for the uninitiated, it’s a game where you build an imaginary team using players from around the world, and score points based on how your picks perform in real-world matches).

-Knowing I’m about as sporty as a Gregg’s steak bake, a colleague sarcastically asked if I wanted to join in.
-I said yes just to annoy him.
+Knowing I’m about as sporty as a Gregg’s steak bake, a colleague sarcastically asked if I wanted to join in, and I said yes just to annoy him.
 With a squad full of players from Panama and Iran, I was already on -8 points by the end of day one.
 I’m aiming to do as badly as possible.

 But it did mean that when the hairdresser asked, ‘have you been following the World Cup’, I could say ‘sort of, yeah’.